README

 How to use it:

-• minimum version of Node is 14.14.0
+- minimum version of Node is 14.14.0

-• create a project directory -> mkdir my-nft-collection ; cd my-nft-collection
+mkdir my-nft-collection ; cd my-nft-collection

-• in that directory, create the layers directory with all of your layers split into proper directories.
-Read more about it below.
+directory with all of your layers split into proper directories.
+Read more about it below. - create a configuration file

-• run npx nft-art-maker generate or if installed globally nft-art-maker generate - it will generate all files or encoded SVG with metadata json file for each, plus it will generate one big metadata file with all editions and provenance hash.
+- it will generate all files or encoded SVG with metadata json file for each, plus it will generate one big metadata file with all editions and provenance hash.
 Additionally, there is also an option to pack all images and metadata files into an ipfs car files.
 Then every CIDs will be also actual in metadata files.

-You can always install it globally by npm install nft-art-maker -g and then use it like nft-art-maker generate.
+You can always install it globally by npm install nft-art-maker -g

 Updating: when using npx, make sure that it takes the new version.
-You can always install it globally using npm install nft-art-maker@latest -g.
+You can always install it globally using npm install nft-art-maker@latest -g

 Additionally you can:

-• generate a preview - run npx nft-art-maker preview
+- generate a preview - run

-• check how many unique assets is generated.
+(always recommended!) - this will pack all files using ipfs-car into one images.car and metadata.car files, which you can upload using services like nft.storage - check how many unique assets is generated.
 Sometimes the names of files can be misleading when there are not enough layers to achieve the required amount of assets.
 This probably needs some rewrites in the future.

 Basically, the tool offers two different outputs:

-1. png and metadata files packed into the ipfs .car files.
-Base image CID will be updated in all metadata files automatically after running nft-art-maker pack and base CID for metadata files will be added to the summary metadata json file.
+- png and metadata files packed into the ipfs .car files.
+Base image CID will be updated in all metadata files automatically after running

-2. (experimental) all data with encoded svgs in one big metadata.json file, without any additional files.
+and base CID for metadata files will be added to the summary metadata json file. - (experimental) all data with encoded svgs in one big metadata.json file, without any additional files.
 This will be useful when you want to have non-standard on-chain only nfts.
 Be aware that the SVG output can be buggy on very complicated and big images.
 This experimental option is for small simple images, like pixel art etc.

 nft-art-maker tool doesn't assume any way of uploading to ipfs, but I would recommend nft.storage where you can upload whole .car file.
 They offer free pinning service and Filecoin storage.
 So even if you delete it there or nft.storage stops working for some reason, the data will persist.
 Of course, learn about it first.
 They have a friendly UI, but you can also use the CLI tool for that.